Extinguish The Hell Fire

 Tape 1

-Listening to Dhamma talks can lead to good destinations of humans and heaven.
-Practicing of Dhamma free from three rounds of defilement, action and existence (i.e., three vaṭṭa).
+Listening to Dhamma talks can lead to good destinations for humans and heavenly beings.
+Practicing the Dhamma frees one from the three rounds of defilement, action, and existence (i.e., three vaṭṭa).
 You have to watch and observe the khandhas.
-There are itches, there are pains and aches, it’ll show you many phenomena.This is the khandha telling you the nature of anicca.
+There are itches, pains, and aches; it will show you many phenomena.
+This is the khandha telling you the nature of anicca.

 You just observe with ñāṇa what the khandha is telling about it.
-It’s not tiring and free from the two extremes (i.e., hedonism and asceticism).
+It’s not tiring and is free from the two extremes (i.e., hedonism and asceticism).
 Because of the wrong views and wrong practices fall down to apāyas (hells).
 With wrong practices become dog, etc. (here referred to Seniya— the Dog-duty ascetic).
 Explained the four types of Kamma.

 Tape 2